Betterment vs. Ellevest vs. M1 Finance

 Features Unique to M1 Finance

 M1 Finance also offers M1 Plus, a chance to do your banking with the company.
 Its checking and savings accounts come with higher interest than most of its competitors.
-As of July 2022, the checking account offered 2.50% APY, the debit card offered 1% cash back on any purchase, access to a second trading window for your investments, and a 0.25% discount on any loans through the M1 lending program.
+The checking account offers 3.30% APY, the debit card offers 1% cash back on any purchase, access to a second trading window for your investments, and a 0.25% discount on any loans through the M1 lending program.
 M1 Plus costs $125 per year.

 Neither Betterment nor Ellevest nor M1 Finance requires a minimum deposit to get started.
 That makes all three accessible to new investors.